18.104.22.168 The (Text Object Properties) Text tab

 Select Default:FontName to use the font determined by the Default drop-down list on the Text Fonts tab of the Options dialog box.

 Type or select the desired font size (in points) from this combination box.
-The default point size is determined by the Size combination box value in the Text Tool group on the Text Fonts tab of the Options dialog box (Tools: Options).
+The default point size is determined by the Size combination box value in the Text Tool group on the Text Fonts tab of the Options dialog box (Preferences: Options).

 Note:You can also quickly increase or decrease the font size of any selected text labels (CTRL select multiple labels) by clicking the Increase Font or Decrease Font buttons on the Format toolbar (View:Toolbars).